 The Owl Conservation Project is in place to combat the potential loss of habitat elsewhere in the borough, in particular, at Warren Farm.
 Warren Farm is an area of rough grassland habitat which is council-owned land, previously utilised as sports pitches.
 Following many years of reduced mowing, this site has become quite wild.
-The area now supports hunting Barn Owls and Short Eared Owls at certain times of year.
+The area now supports hunting Barn Owls and Short Eared Owls at certain times of the year.

 The Owl Conservation Project’s overall focus is to help more to owls breed in Ealing.
 We hope to promote a better mosaic of diverse grassland habitats across the borough – bringing wider benefits for all manner of biodiversity.

 Ealing Wildlife Group (EWG) and the Ealing park ranger team are working together on their ‘Help an Ealing Owl’ project.
 We are aiming to provide similar habitats in other locations should Warren Farm be developed.
 The project has been possible due to £2,000 funding from the Tesco ‘Bags of Help’ scheme.
 The project has two key elements:

 2) Change borough-wide grassland management regimes to allow for better feeding habitats for owls and many other species

 20 owl nest boxes are now in place across the borough.
 New grassland management regimes are also in place and are part of a longer term project implementing habitat changes on a large scale.